CX-Box/cxbox-doc/docs/widget/fields/field/checkbox/checkbox.md

 ## Filtration
 ### How does it look?
-`Filtering` allows you to search data based on criteria.Search by range current day .
+`Filtering` allows you to search data based on criteria.
+Search uses `in` operator.
 ### How does it look?
 === "List widget"
     ![img_filtr_list.png](img_filtr_list.png)